opennars/opennars-applications/src/main/java/com/opennars/applications/pong/notes.md

     We can store the old patch for that sampled position and compare it with the new patch if the position is resampled The attention system can get informed when a change was detected.

+== Current commit

+* drawing of ball
+* drawing of bat

+* attention : don't forget tracked patched if they were moving

+we need a attention system which looks at the difference of the pixels - so we can (re)idenfiy either to fast moving objects or "teleporting" objects
++ this works very well
+- leads to a lot of tracked patches because they get "collected"

 == TODO
     * forgetting of very old SDR's in the SDR database - we can retain a few 100's to a few 1000's of SDR's easiliy

+TODO
+    * merge tracked patches if they are the same